opawar600/PythonRESTFulAPI/Django/README.md

 > python3 manage.py createsuperuser

+OR

+>python manage.py createsuperuser

 By executing the next command, the server is fired up
 > python3 manage.py runserver

+OR

+>python manage.py runserver

 Keep the server running and in your browser, copy *127.0.0.1:8000/admin* to see the application running.
 Enter the username and password created in the previous step and you can start adding tasks to the ToDo List.